 - run the jars and lids through the dishwasher, using a mesh laundry bag to keep the lids from flying around

-- I finished off by spray painting any labels that had printing on them, for a clean look
+- I finished off by spray painting any lids that had printing on them, for a clean look

 Some more pictures of our dressed up holiday gifts: